-- Teacher school web page, school-issued email and/or phone number - Teacher created, educationally focused networking sites - Student Information System and Learning Management System - Remind Communication app or similar i.e. Class Dojo, Seesaw
+- School created teacher web pages, school-issued email and/or school phone number - Teacher created, educationally focused websites - Student Information System and Learning Management System - Remind Communication app or similar i.e. Class Dojo, Seesaw

 Teachers, administrators or staff members in their normal responsibilities and duties may be required to contact parents outside of the school day.
-A teacher, administrator or staff member is free to contact parents or guardians using a home phone or a personal cell phone.
-However, they should not distribute a home phone number or a personal cell phone number to students.
-If a student contacts a teacher or administrator using a teacher or administrator's personal numbers, email or social networking sites, the teacher or administrator should immediately report this to the administrator or appropriate authorities.
+A teacher, administrator, or staff member may choose to contact parents or guardians using their home phone or a personal cell phone.
+However, they should not distribute or publish a home phone number or a personal cell phone number.
+If a student contacts a teacher or administrator using a teacher or administrator's personal numbers, email or social networking sites, the teacher or administrator shall immediately report this to the administrator or appropriate authorities.